Monthly & Quarterly

 Do I need to use MTD?

 Under MTD, VAT returns must be submitted using HMRC-approved software such as Xero.
-QAccounting offers a Xero subscription as standard with all our monthly accounting packages, which makes it simple for our clients to capture their transaction data without having to rely on the clunky, error-prone spreadsheet method.
+Which makes it simple for our clients to capture their transaction data without having to rely on the clunky, error-prone spreadsheet method.

 When is VAT due?

 When your company’s VAT returns are due depends on when the business first became registered for VAT.
 Your VAT return and any VAT due must be submitted 1 month and 7 days after the end of the accounting period – whether quarterly or monthly.

 When QAccounting is handling your VAT returns, you don’t need to panic about upcoming VAT submission deadlines.
 Just sit back and relax, knowing that we are filing and submitting your VAT returns – always error-free and on time.